Dental Costs in Dallas, Texas (2026)

 The Texas A&M College of Dentistry pathway

 Dallas has a local advantage most cities lack: the Texas A&M College of Dentistry is physically located in Dallas.
 As an ADA-accredited dental school, it offers care delivered by supervised students at roughly 40-60% below private-practice fees.
-In implant terms, that can pull an all-in single implant down to about $1,700-$2,550 — the single biggest legitimate saving available to a Dallas resident.
+In implant terms, that can pull the cost of an all-in single implant well below the $4,250 city average — the single biggest legitimate saving available to a Dallas resident.

 Appointments take longer and require eligibility screening, but for uninsured patients who can be flexible on timing, it is the premier low-cost route in the city.
 The Dallas County Dental Society and Prism Health North Texas also maintain lists of reduced-cost community clinics.